ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 - `increase_batch_size_on_plateau_max` (default `512`):  if there's a validation set, the maximum value of batch size.
 - `validation_field` (default `combined`): when there is more than one output feature, which one to use for computing if there was an improvement on validation.
 The measure to use to determine if there was an improvement can be set with the `validation_measure` parameter.
 Different datatypes have different available measures, refer to the datatype-specific section for more details. `combined` indicates the use the combination of all features.
 For instance the combination of `combined` and `loss` as measure uses a decrease in the combined loss of all output features to check for improvement on validation, while `combined` and `accuracy` considers on how many datapoints the predictions for all output features were correct (but consider that for some features, for instance `numeric` there is no accuracy measure, so you should use `accuracy` only if all your output features have an accuracy measure).
 - `validation_measure:` (default `accuracy`): the measure to use to determine if there was an improvement.
 The measure is considered for the output feature specified in `validation_field`.
 Different datatypes have different available measures, refer to the datatype-specific section for more details.
-- `bucketing_field` (default `None`): when not None, when creating batches, instead of shuffling randomly, the length along the last dimension of the matrix of the specified input feature is used for bucketing datapoints and then randomly shuffled datapoints from the same bin are sampled.
+- `bucketing_field` (default `null`): when not `null`, when creating batches, instead of shuffling randomly, the length along the last dimension of the matrix of the specified input feature is used for bucketing datapoints and then randomly shuffled datapoints from the same bin are sampled.
 Padding is trimmed to the longest datapoint in the batch.
 The specified feature should be either a `sequence` or `text` feature and the encoder encoding it has to be `rnn`.
 When used, bucketing improves speed of `rnn` encoding up to 1.5x, depending on the length distribution of the inputs.

 Preprocessing
 -------------